verbb/formie/docs/developers/javascript-api.md

-### The `onAfterFormieValidate` event
+### The `onAfterFormieValidate` Event
-The event that is triggered before a form is submitted, after validation is triggered and after `onFormieValidate`.
-Like the `onFormieValidate` event, you can also use this to handle custom validation, if for some reason you prefer it to happen after all other validation events have been triggered.
-You can cancel a submission by using `preventDefault()`.
+The event that is triggered after `onFormieValidate` has completed without being cancelled, before captcha, payment and custom validation.
+You can use this to perform additional checks after client-side validation.

+Calling `preventDefault()` stops the remaining pipeline, including captcha, payment and custom validation.
+It does not create a resumable pause.
+Calling `e.detail.submitHandler.submitForm()` afterwards goes directly to `onFormieSubmit` and skips those checks.
+To restart validation after asynchronous work, use `processSubmit()` with a guard that allows your listener to pass on the next run, as shown in [Submit Handling](#submit-handling).

 :::code
 ```js JavaScript